KIsmoilov/Leaderboard/README.md

 - Stylelint (A mighty, modern linter that helps you avoid errors and enforce conventions in your styles).

 ## Live Demo (if available)
-Please use the following [link](https://kismoilov.github.io/to-do-list-project-with-webpack/) to access the website: https://kismoilov.github.io/to-do-list-project-with-webpack/

 ### Linter Tests

 - `npx hint .`